cryslith/kataomoi/protocol.md

   of nonzero length, containing only alphanumeric characters, spaces, hyphens, and underscores.
 * pubkey: an RSA modulus, encoded as a string of base 64 digits.
-This will be the user's public key in all later protocol exchanges.
+This will be the user's public key for wrapping all messages

 ### quit